-This project activity is not the business-as-usual scenario in the country where large hydro and natural gas fired thermal power projects represent the majority of new installed capacity.
+In summary, this project activity is not the business-as-usual scenario in the country where large hydro and natural gas fired thermal power projects represent the majority of new installed capacity.
 With the financial benefit derived from the CERs, it is anticipated that other project developers would benefit from this new source of revenue and then would decide to develop such projects.
-An increase of approximately 100 basis points, derived from CERs, is an important factor for the implementation of the project.

 CDM has made it possible for some investors to set up their small hydro plants and sell their electricity to the grid.
 The registration of the proposed project activity will have a strong impact in paving the way for similar projects to be implemented in Brazil.